 Direct heat from flat irons and straighteners can cause more damage in and of themselves.
 Even blow drying heat at the lowest heat can cause further breakage.
 So, with hair that is really damaged, avoid heat as much as you can.
 If you must use heat, use thermal activated products that can repair some of the damage.
 Find hair products that are naturally activated by heat and that are quickly absorbed by the hair when warmed.

 Applying a hot oil treatment adds extra moisture and nourishment to your hair strands.
 The heat opens up the cuticle so that oils can penetrate the hair and remedy it.
 You can use any natural oil such as avocado oil, castor oil or olive oil, or you can buy an over the counter hot oil treatment.
 Apply the oil to your hair and let it stay overnight.
 If you’re worried about staining your pillow, you can put on a plastic cap before going to bed.
 Rinse out with water the next morning.

 Step 4: Deep conditioning is key

 One of the best ways to bring back the beauty of your hair is by deep conditioning it.
-Using steam along with a good quality conditioner will not only increase the moisture in your hair but also improve its appearance.
+Using steam along with a good quality shampoo and conditioner will not only increase the moisture in your hair but also improve its appearance.
 If you do not have a steamer, you can use indirect heat from a hooded dryer or use a heated head wrap while deep conditioning.